Michael-Janke/mphp/doc/index.md

 #### Flask Server

-To start the Flask server you need to install all requirements by running:
+To start the Flask server, you need to install all requirements by running:

 ```
 pip install -r requirements.txt
 ```

-Then you can start the server by:
+Then you can start the server with:

 ```
 python app.py
 ```

-The server should restart when file changes are detected.
+The server should restart automatically when file changes are detected.
 Also it does not die on errors and displays the error message in the browser.

 #### Node Server